Collections by Type

-Special Collections at Princeton Theological Seminary Library houses more than 75,000
+Special Collections at the Princeton Theological Seminary Library comprise more than

 collections include the Seminary archives, rare books and pamphlets, personal papers,